No Child Left Behind Act: Quality of education

-Student performance in other subjects (besides reading and math) will be measured as a part of overall progress.
+Student performance in other subjects (besides reading and math) was to be measured as a part of overall progress.

 Effect on arts and electives

-NCLB's main focus is on skills in reading, writing, and mathematics, which are areas related to economic success.
-Combined with the budget crises in the late-2000s recession, some schools have cut or eliminated classes and resources for many subject areas that are not part of NCLB's accountability standards.
-Since 2007, almost 71% of schools have reduced instruction time in subjects such as history, arts, language, and music to provide more time and resources to mathematics and English.
+NCLB's main focus was on skills in reading, writing, and mathematics, which are areas related to economic success.
+Combined with the budget crises in the late-2000s recession, some schools cut or eliminated classes and resources for many subject areas that are not part of NCLB's accountability standards.
+From 2007 to 2010, almost 71% of schools reduced instruction time in subjects such as history, arts, language, and music to provide more time and resources to mathematics and English.

-In some schools, the classes remain available, but individual students who are not proficient in basic skills are sent to remedial reading or mathematics classes rather than arts, sports, or other optional subjects.
+In some schools, the classes remained available, but individual students who were not proficient in basic skills were sent to remedial reading or mathematics classes rather than arts, sports, or other electives.

-According to Paul Reville, the author of "Stop Narrowing of the Curriculum By Right-Sizing School Time," teachers are learning that students need more time to excel in the "needed" subjects.
-The students need more time to achieve the basic goals that should come by somewhat relevant to a student.
+According to Paul Reville, the author of "Stop Narrowing of the Curriculum By 'Right-Sizing' School Time," teachers learned that it would take far more time to ensure that each and every student was proficient in the "gateway" subjects.

-Physical Education, on the other hand, is one of the subjects least affected.
-Some might find this confusing because like many electives and non-core classes, No Child Left Behind does not address Physical Education directly.
-Two reasons why Physical Education is not adversely affected include the obesity crisis in the United States that the federal government is trying to reverse through programs like First Lady Michelle Obama's Let's Move Campaign, which among other things, looks to improve the quantity and quality of physical education.
-Secondly, there is research, including a 2005 study by Dr. Charles H. Hillmam of The University of Illinois at Urbana-Champaign that concludes that fitness is globally related to academic achievement.
+Physical education was one of the subjects least affected.
+Like many electives and non-core classes, No Child Left Behind did not address Physical Education, but during the same period the federal government was trying to reverse the obesity crisis in the United States through programs like First Lady Michelle Obama's Let's Move Campaign, which sought to improve the quantity and quality of physical education.

-The opportunities, challenges, and risks that No Child Left Behind poses for science education in elementary and middle schools—worldwide competition insists on rapidly improving science education.
-Adding science assessments to the NCLB requirements may ultimately result in science being taught in more elementary schools and by more teachers than ever before.
-2/3 of elementary school teachers indicated that they were not familiar with national science standards.
-Most concern circulates around the result that, consuming too much time for language arts and mathematics may limit children's experience—and curiosity and interest—in sciences.
+No Child Left Behind posed opportunities, challenges, and risks for science education in elementary and middle schools; worldwide competition insists on rapidly improving science education.
+A 2006 study claimed that adding science assessments to the NCLB requirements may result in science being taught in more elementary schools and by more teachers than ever before.
+Two-thirds of elementary school teachers indicated that they were not familiar with national science standards.
+Most concern circulated around the result that consuming too much time for language arts and mathematics may limit children's experience—and thus interest—in sciences.